For Sale: £1000

-GODDE ~ the masculine God of tradition expressed in ancient form
+GODDE ~ ancient spelling of the masculine God of tradition

 Why I believe in a feminine as well as a masculine Godde.